aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/01-hybrid-networking/04-set-up-site-to-site-vpn/03-set-up-site-to-site-vpn-gateways.md

 |**`Tunnel Options`**|Leave unchecked|

 4. Select **`Create attachment`**.
 5. Once you're returned to the list of attachments, select the **`Name`** cell of the newly created attachment and assign a name to the attachment.
-For example, **`infra-on-prem-dc1-gw1`**, the same name as your customer gateway resource.
+For example, **`infra-dc1-01`**, the same name as your customer gateway resource.

-{{% notice info %}}
+## 5. Assign Name to Site-to-Site VPN Connection

-**Site-to-Site VPN Connection:** As a result of the VPN attachment being provisioned, you will notice in the Site-to-Site VPN Connections area of the console that a new connection resource has been created.
+As a result of the VPN attachment being provisioned, you will notice in the Site-to-Site VPN Connections area of the console that a new connection resource has been created.
 If you review the **`Tunnel Details`** of the connection, it will show both tunnels in the **`DOWN`** state because you have not yet configured the on-premises side of the connection.

-{{% /notice %}}
+Before you configure the on-premises side of the site-to-site VPN connection, assign a name to the site-to-site VPN connection:

+1. Select **`Site-to-Site VPN Connections`**
+2. Select the **`Name`** cell of the newly created site-to-site VPN connection and assign a name to it.
+For example, **`infra-dc1-01`**, the same name as your customer gateway resource.